varletjs/varlet/CHECKLIST.md

 - Make sure that the component example related to the feature is also updated.
 - Make sure the documentation is formatted and typo correctly.
 - Make sure there is a corresponding relationship between the document and the component example.
-- Make sure the type declaration file is correct.
+- Make sure the type declaration file is correct(props and styleVars).
 - Make sure to complete the component configuration of the VSCode extension, if you add a new component.

 ### fix